El Saltillo, Malaga, is one of those hikes no one has heard of. A hike in the dark shadows of the world-famous Caminito del Rey.

 Responsible hiking in El Saltillo Canillas de Aceituno

-To make sure you support the local community, why not shop your fruit and snack in the supermarket in Canillas de Aceituno?
+To make sure you support the local community, why not shop for your fruit and snacks in the supermarket in Canillas de Aceituno?
 If you bring your own reusable bags, you don’t have to get a plastic bag in the shop.

 As always, make sure you don’t leave any rubbish behind on the trail, including fruit rests.
 As the fruit is not indigenous to the area it should not be planted either.
 Also, there is a big chance that your fruit isn’t organic, and this harms animals and insects eating the fruit rests from the ground, fruit that also isn’t part of their natural diet.